-Reading and Phonics At Melbourne Infant School
+Reading At Melbourne Infant School

-We want all our children to be fluent readers who leave us with a high level of reading and comprehension skills.
-However, we also want to foster a love and enjoyment of reading and to encourage children to experience texts form a wide range of genres and authors.
+We want all of our children to be fluent readers with a high level of reading and comprehension skills.
+We also want to foster a love and enjoyment of reading and to encourage children to experience texts form a wide range of genres and authors.
 We have a wide range of approaches to teach reading and cReading is a partnership between home and school and we value all home reading.

-Reading for Pleasure
+Reading For Pleasure

-- Teddy bear sleepover – children bring their teddy into school to pick a book at our library
+- Teddy bear sleepover – children bring their teddy into school to pick a book at our library.

 - Sponsored read

-- Summer reading challenge
+- Summer reading challenge – promote Derbyshire library scheme.